Qazeer/InfoSec-Notes/Windows/Priv_Esc/2-Methodology.md

 *Windows Exploit Suggester*

-The windows-exploit-suggester tool compares a targets patch levels against the Microsoft vulnerability database in order to detect potential missing patches on the target.
+The `windows-exploit-suggester` tool compares a targets patch levels against the Microsoft vulnerability database in order to detect potential missing patches on the target.
-It also notifies the user if there are public exploits and Metasploit modules available for the missing bulletins.
+It also notifies the user if there are public exploits and `Metasploit` modules available for the missing bulletins.
-It requires the 'systeminfo' command output from a Windows host in order to compare that the Microsoft security bulletin database and determine the patch level of the host.
+It requires the `systeminfo` command output from a Windows host in order to compare that the Microsoft security bulletin database and determine the patch level of the host.
 It has the ability to automatically download the security bulletin database